An industry super fund for all Australians

 There is no upfront cost to start either a RetireChoice or a RetireSmart account based pension with Australian Catholic Superannuation, apart from the amount of your minimum initial investment.
 However, some ongoing fees and costs to administer your pension account and manage your investments will apply.
 For more information and examples, download the Retirement Product Disclosure Statement (PDF).

-Your money is normally invested in assets such as shares, bonds, infrastructure and property, which can go up or down in value depending on how investment markets perform.
+Depending on your selected investment strategy, your money is normally invested in assets such as shares, bonds, infrastructure and property, which can go up or down in value depending on how investment markets perform.
+You can also invest your money in other options, including our Cash and Term Deposits option, which allows you to retain the advantages of remaining in the superannuation system.
 Unless you invest in cash, it is likely that in some years you will experience a negative investment return.

 As a rule, there is a trade-off between risk and return.
 Investments with the potential for higher long-term returns (such as shares) are subject to higher risk.
 Returns are likely to fluctuate more from year to year and negative returns are more likely.